wilderzone/ta-network-api/README.md

 	}
 };

-const connection = new LoginServerConnection('hirez', credentials, options);
+// Create a new connection instance. const connection = new LoginServerConnection('hirez', credentials, options);

-connection.on('receive', (data: EnumTree) => {
+// Output to a JSON file whenever we receive some data from the server. connection.on('receive', (data: EnumTree) => {
 	// Get the current date and time. const date = new Date();